Cycle of poverty

-In economics, a cycle of poverty or poverty trap is caused by self-reinforcing mechanisms that cause poverty, once it exists, to persist unless there is outside intervention.
+In economics, a cycle of poverty, poverty trap or generational poverty is when poverty seems to be inherited, preventing subsequent generations from escaping it.
+It is caused by self-reinforcing mechanisms that cause poverty, once it exists, to persist unless there is outside intervention.
 It can persist across generations, and when applied to developing countries, is also known as a development trap.

 Families trapped in the cycle of poverty have few to no resources.
 There are many self-reinforcing disadvantages that make it virtually impossible for individuals to break the cycle.
-This occurs when poor people do not have the resources necessary to escape poverty, such as financial capital, education, or connections.
-Impoverished individuals do not have access to economic and social resources as a result of their poverty.
-This lack may increase their poverty.
-This could mean that the poor remain poor throughout their lives.
+Lack of financial capital, education, and social connections all play a role in keeping the impoverished within the cycle of poverty.
+Those who are born into poverty have been shown to consistently remain poor throughout their lives.

-Controversial educational psychologist Ruby K. Payne, author of A Framework for Understanding Poverty, distinguishes between situational poverty, which can generally be traced to a specific incident within the lifetimes of the person or family members in poverty, and generational poverty, which is a cycle that passes from generation to generation, and goes on to argue that generational poverty has its own distinct culture and belief patterns.
+Educational psychologist Ruby K. Payne, author of A Framework for Understanding Poverty, distinguishes between situational poverty, which can generally be traced to a specific incident within the lifetimes of the person or family members in poverty, and generational poverty, which is a cycle that passes from generation to generation, and goes on to argue that generational poverty has its own distinct culture and belief patterns.

 Measures of social mobility examine how frequently poor people become wealthier, and how often children are wealthier or achieve higher income than their parents.

 Causes of the cycle

-Chronic general poverty

-Poverty can be created or sustained for large numbers of people through general economic conditions, which tend to be self-sustaining.
-Metrics for these conditions include: